List of Billboard number-one singles of the 1940s: By artist

-The following artists achieved three or more number-one hits from 1940–1949.
+The following artists achieved three or more number-one hits from 1940 to 1949.
 A number of artists had number-one singles on their own, as well as part of a collaboration.

 Artists by total number of weeks at number-one

 The following artists were featured at the top of the chart for the highest total number of weeks from 1940 to 1949.

 Singles by total number of weeks at number-one

 The following singles were featured at the top of the chart for the highest total number of weeks from 1940 to 1949.